π§ͺ Material Experiments

 Why it matters:

 Industrial agriculture and petrochemical infrastructure are deeply intertwined in the Gulf South.
-By using agricultural byproducts in construction, we model a different relationship to the land, one based on care, not extraction.
+By using agricultural byproducts like corn husks (referred to as βstoverβ in industrial farming) in construction, we model a different relationship to the land, one based on care, not extraction.

 -